Top productivity tools for remote teams

-However, as popular as remote work is, it also brings about certain challenges.
+However, as popular (or, in recent times, even necessary) as remote work is, it also brings about certain challenges.
 Working in remote environments can sometimes be difficult because of obstacles in communication, collaboration, storage, and many other processes.
-Here are a few suggestions on which tools to use to facilitate remote work and make it easier for your team to work together, no matter where they are.
+Here are 32 best team productivity tools you can use to facilitate remote work and make it easier for your team to work together and stay productive, no matter where they are.

 ⏲️ Time tracking tools